mitalikhundiwala/todo-app/README.md

-# Test solution for WakeCap assignment
+# Todo App

 The project is using parcel for bundling and transpilation with Typescript & React for rendering, Redux for state management.

 ## Hosted version

-The page is hosted on Netlify & can be accessed via [https://wakecap-test.netlify.com/](https://wakecap-test.netlify.com/)
+The page is hosted on Netlify & can be accessed via [https://todo-app-by-mitali.netlify.com/](https://todo-app-by-mitali.netlify.com/)

 ## Highlights